Hakeem Odoffin: Career

+Barnet

 Odoffin joined Reading as an under-15 in 2012, after being released by Tottenham Hotspur, and stayed there for two years before joining Barnet on a two-year scholarship in 2014.
 He made his debut for the Bees in the Herts Senior Cup against St. Margaretsbury on 26 November 2014.
 The following season he made his professional debut for Barnet on 5 December 2015, starting in an FA Cup second round tie at home to Newport County.
+Odoffin made two senior appearances for the Bees.